 The benefits of online therapy

 More than 30 years of research shows that online therapy is just as effective as face-to-face therapy.
+Online couples therapy is also as effective as in-person sessions.
 Furthermore, there are advantages of online counselling over traditional methods.
 Here are a few to consider:

 - Availability of resources: if you’re in a small town or remote area with fewer local resources, you may not have easy access to counselling professionals.
 Online therapy gives you access to services and professionals you might otherwise have to travel outside of your immediate community to find.

 - Accessibility: if you have physical limitations that make it difficult for you to move around, travel, or come into an office, online counselling removes those barriers, making it easier for you to get the guidance you need.